brentp/peddy/README.md

  + [not yet] families with at least N generations

-We are working on adding support for the following:

-Given a pedigree file and a VCF file:
+Also, given a pedigree file and a VCF file pedagree provides tools to:

  + find likely sample mixups (or PED errors)
    - sex mixups on X-Chrom
    - family mixups by inferring relatedness with VCF

- + mendelian errors
+ + find mendelian errors

 Usage